New concentration inequalities for suprema of empirical processes: Main result

-\end{theorem} As discussed in the preceding section, we state our results in terms of random vectors instead of empirical processes.
+As discussed in the preceding section, we state our results in terms of random vectors instead of empirical processes.
 The connection can be made as described.
-Furthermore, we relinquished slightly better constants to obtain incisive bounds, however, a considerable improvement in $l$ does not seem to be possible.
+Furthermore, we note that a considerable improvement with respect to $l$ does not seem to be possible.
+Slightly better constants can be obtained, however, at the price of less incisive bounds or less accessible proofs (see Remark~\ref{rm.constants} in the proofs section).
 We finally note that the expectation $\me Z$ can be replaced by suitable approximations.
-Such approximations are usually found with chaining and entropy (see for example \citep{Buhlmann11}, \citep{vdVaart00}, \citep{vdVaart11}) or generic chaining (see for example \citep{Talagrand96}, \citep{Talagrand05}).\\
+Such approximations are usually found with chaining and entropy (see, e.g., \citep{dudley1967sizes,vdVaart00,vdVaart11}) or generic chaining (see, e.g., \citep{Fernique75,Talagrand96,Talagrand05}).

 Let us now have a closer look at the above result.
 In contrast to the known results given in the introduction, the single functions may be unbounded and may only fulfill weak moment conditions.
-For the envelope, the moment restrictions are increasing with increasing power $l$, as expected.\\
+For the envelope, the moment restrictions are increasing with increasing power $l$, as expected.

 And what about large envelopes, that is $M\gg {\sigma}$?
 Theorem~\ref{lemma.ConIn2.FirstCor} separates the part including the size of the envelope (measured by $M$) from the part including the size of the single random vectors (measured by ${\sigma}$).
-For $p>2l$ and $n \gg 1$, a possibly large value of $M$ is counterbalanced by $\frac{1}{n^{1-\frac{l}{p}}}\ll\frac{1}{\sqrt n} $ and thus, the influence of large envelopes is tempered.
-In particular, the term including the size of the envelope can be neglected for $n\to \infty$ if $p$ is sufficiently large.\\
+For $p>2l$ and $n \gg1$, a possibly large value of $M$ is counterbalanced by $\frac{1}{n^{1-\trup{l}{p}}}\ll\frac{1}{\sqrt n} $ and thus, the influence of large envelopes is tempered.
+In particular, the term including the size of the envelope can be neglected for $n\to\infty$ if $p$ is sufficiently large.

-We conclude this section with two straightforward consequences of Theorem~\ref{lemma.ConIn2.FirstCor}. \begin{corollary} Theorem~\ref{lemma.ConIn2.FirstCor} directly implies probability bounds via Chebyshev's Inequality.
-Under the above assumptions it holds for $x > 0$
+We conclude this section with two straightforward consequences of Theorem~\ref{lemma.ConIn2.FirstCor} and an additional remark. \begin{corollary} Theorem~\ref{lemma.ConIn2.FirstCor} directly implies probability bounds via Chebyshev's inequality.
+Under the above assumptions, it holds for $x > 0$

 and similarly